Frequently Asked Questions

 2. How do I submit resolutions for the Annual General Meeting and what does one make resolutions on?

-The Call for Resolutions is published in the March newsletter.
+The Call for Resolutions is published in the March newsletter and on the MAHCP website.
 The deadline for resolutions is the last Friday in June.
 Resolutions accepted for change and/or additions are: Constitution and Bylaws, Standing Rules, Policy Papers.
 Resolutions must be specific and must be typed or in legible handwriting and must be moved and seconded by members of the Association.
 The mover should attend the Annual General Meeting in October to speak to the proposal as written.
 A telephone number should be included with the submission.
-A copy of this resolution form is available in the newsletter, the website, or may be obtained by calling the office.
+A copy of this resolution form is available in the newsletter, on the website, or may be obtained by calling the office.

 3. How can my Member Advocate help me?

 The role of the Member Advocate is to assist with members’ concerns and grievances.
 They are the first line of communication between members and the union.
 The Member Advocate is in contact with the LRO regarding any issues that they may need assistance with in regards to members’ concerns.
 The Member Advocate also attends meetings and relays information from these meetings to members through bulletin boards, etc.

 4. How can I become a Member Advocate?

 A Member Advocate nomination form can be obtained from the MAHCP office or on the MAHCP